 TAB created the Alternative Broadcast Inspection Program in 1997 through a unique partnership with the Federal Communications Commission.

 TAB's inspectors review stations for compliance with FCC regulations using the FCC's self-inspection checklists as a guide.
-Compliant stations receive a three year waiver from FCC routine, drop-in inspections.
+Compliant stations receive a three-year waiver from onsite FCC, drop-in inspections.

 How much does an inspection cost?

 TAB offers ABIP inspections at a greatly reduced rate as a service to TAB member stations.

 |Station Type||TAB Member